si507-w19/API-Flask-App-Example/README.md

 * `http://localhost:5000/artistlinks` -> `artist_links.html`
 * `http://localhost:5000/specific/song/<artist_name>` -> `specific_artist.html`

 Each of the templates should be rendered with actual data when those routes are reached when the Flask application runs.

-You do not need to edit the templates (but you will need to look at them to understand what data needs to be sent to them!).
+Check out the action on forms and end-locations of links in order to ensure that you send the correct data to templates and that the templates get the correct data!

+You may edit the templates (only slightly, you may not edit their structure), but you should not need to do so in any significant way.

 ### Part 2